saucelabs/sauce-school/codelabs/Module2_APITesting.md

 * View the test results
 * Publish and schedule a test run

+### What You'll Need
+* A Sauce Labs account
+* Access to the API Testing Dashboard.
+E-mail support.saucelabs.com or [submit a support request](https://support.saucelabs.com/hc/en-us)

 <!------------------------------>
 ## 2.02 Introduction to API Fortress
 Duration: 0:04:00